-We know that the idea of taking your baby to the beach for the first time can be exciting as well as intimidating.
+We know that the idea of taking your baby to the beach for the first time can be exciting, as well as intimidating.

+A baby’s first time at the beach is a complete new experience and being well prepared will make it an unforgettable time.
 In this article, you will find tips and tricks that will help you prepare for your trip, as well as what to expect of it.

 Sand is good -but not too much

 Sand can be a positive experience for you baby.
 It will introduce new textures and stimulate your baby’s sense of touch, but beware, sand can get in your baby’s eyes and mouth and even irritate her skin.
 To prevent this, make sure you take a large towel or blanket and place it on the sand.
-Let your baby stay on the center of it with some toys ir snacks, this way, she will be away from the edge and less exposed to sand.
+Let your baby stay on the center of it with some toys or snacks, this way, she will be away from the edge and less exposed to sand.

-If you let her play on the sand, keep an eye on her to make sure she doesn’t eat or rub the sand on her face.
+If you let her play on the sand, keep an eye on her to make sure she doesn’t eat or rub sand on her face.
 If sand goes in her mouth, rinse carefully with water and use your fingers to try to get out as much as possible.
-If sand gets in your baby’s eyes, rinse with water, but never rub or let her rub them since this may cause more harm.
+If sand gets in your baby’s eyes, rinse with water, but never rub or let her rub her eyes, since this may cause more harm.

 Things can happen in the blink of an eye, and you need to keep them wide open at the beach.
-This doesn’t mean you baby can’t or shouldn’t get some sea fun.
+This doesn’t mean your baby can’t or shouldn’t get some sea fun.
 Your baby will love the water!
-You should take her exploring and put her little feet inside the water, just be cautious.
+You should take her exploring and put her little feet in the water, just be cautious.
 Never leave your baby unattended near the water, not even for a second, not ever.

 Whatever food your baby is having, make sure to have plenty of fresh water and other fluids at hand.
 Extra water also comes in handy for the inevitable mouthful or eyeful of sand.
-If breastfeeding, offer extra feeds and make sure to drink enough liquids yourself.
+If you’re breastfeeding, offer extra feeds and make sure to drink enough liquids yourself.

 Even if it’s cloudy, your baby’s delicate skin can still burn, so it’s vital to protect her.
 If your baby is younger than six months, keep her out of the sun and stay in the shade.